grozdanovd/UsefulLinks/README.md

-# UsefullLinks
+## Usefull Links
- Bunch of links (various Microsoft Technologies)
+ Bunch of links, related to various Microsoft Technology and/or Services.